 In South Sudan, iguacu recommends:

-This famine is largely the result of the current civil war.
+This food crisis is largely the result of the current civil war.
 Crops have been destroyed, the agricultural sector shattered and people forced to flee their homes.

 In December 2013, a conflict broke out between government forces and rebels over long-simmering political disagreements.
 At first confined to the capital, Juba, the fighting eventually spread to the rest of the country turning into a fully-fledged civil war.
 More than 50,000 people were killed, around 2.2 million displaced, and more than half of the country’s population caught in dire humanitarian need.